Recycling in an endless loop: Why the food can is actually green

 Probably the most environmentally friendly packaging in the world

-“Quite striking: If consumers separate their waste today, it may become a component of a bicycle tomorrow and a car part the day after tomorrow.
-Recycling couldn’t be easier than with packaging steel,” summarizes Dr. Peter Biele.
-“It’s the closed-loop concept that we need to promote worldwide in order to leave our children with an environment worth living in.
-And this is where steel is already top of the range today.”
+“Quite striking: If consumers separate their waste correctly today and throw their cans into the yellow sack, tomorrow it may become a component of a bicycle and the day after tomorrow a car part.
+Recycling couldn’t be simpler than with packaging steel,” summarizes Dr. Peter Biele.
+“It is the closed-loop concept that we must promote worldwide in order to leave our children with an environment worth living in.
+And steel is already top of the line here today!”